Hatran Aramaic: Vocabulary

-Practically all of the known Hatran words are found in Syriac, including words of Akkadian origin, such as ’rdkl’ "architect" (Syriac ’ardiklā), and Parthian professional nouns such as pšgryb’ / pzgryb’ "inheritor of the throne" (Syriac pṣgryb’); three new nouns, which appear to denote some religious functions, are presumably of Iranian origin: hdrpṭ’ (which Safar compares with the Zoroastrian Middle Persian hylpt’ hērbed "teacher-priest"), and the enigmatic terms brpdmrk’ and qwtgd/ry’.
+Practically all of the known Hatran words are found in Syriac, including words of Akkadian origin, such as ʾrdklʾ "architect" (Syriac ʾardiklā), and Parthian professional nouns such as pšgrybʾ / pzgrybʾ "inheritor of the throne" (Syriac pṣgrybʾ); three new nouns, which appear to denote some religious functions, are presumably of Iranian origin: hdrpṭʾ (which Safar compares with the Zoroastrian Middle Persian hylptʾ hērbed "teacher-priest"), and the enigmatic terms brpdmrkʾ and qwtgd/ryʾ.

 Alphabet

-The Hatran alphabet is the script used to write Aramaic of Hatra, a dialect that was spoken from approximately 98/97 BC (year 409 of the Seleucid calendar) to 240 AD by early inhabitants of present-day northern Iraq.
-Many inscriptions of this alphabet could be found at Hatra, an ancient city in northern Iraq built by the Seleucid Empire and also used by the Parthian Empire, but subsequently destroyed by the Sassanid Empire in 241 AD.
-Assur also has several inscriptions which came to an end following its destruction by the Sasanian in 257 AD while the rest of the inscriptions are spread sparsely throughout Dura-Europos, Gaddala, Tur Abdin, Tikrit, Sa'adiya and Qabr Abu Naif.
+The Hatran alphabet is the script used to write Hatran Aramaic, and many inscriptions of this alphabet could be found at Hatra, an ancient city in northern Iraq built by the Seleucid Empire and also used by the Parthian Empire, but subsequently destroyed by the Sassanid Empire in 241 AD.
+Assur also has several inscriptions which came to an end following its destruction by the Sasanians in 257 AD while the rest of the inscriptions are spread sparsely throughout Dura-Europos, Gaddala, Tur Abdin, Tikrit, Sa'adiya and Qabr Abu Naif.
 Many of the contemporary ruins were destroyed by Islamic State of Iraq and the Levant in early 2015.
 It was encoded in the Unicode Standard 8.0 with support from UC Berkeley's Script Encoding Initiative.

 The script is written from right to left, as is typical of Aramaic scripts and of most abjads.
 Numerals are also written from right to left (bigger place value on the right), and there are two known punctuation marks as well.
-Some common ligatures also exist, and they don't appear to be necessary, and are rather just a shorthand form of writing.
+Some common ligatures also exist, and they do not appear to be necessary, and are rather just a shorthand form of writing.
 Some 600 texts are known to exist.

-The Ashurian alphabet consists of the following letters.
+The alphabet consists of the letters listed in the following table.
 Ligatures have been used in certain inscriptions, although it appears to be optional.

 Unicode

-Hatran/Ashurian script was added to the Unicode Standard in June, 2015 with the release of version 8.0.
+The Hatran (Ashurian) script was added to the Unicode Standard in June, 2015 with the release of version 8.0.

-The Unicode block for Hatran/Ashurian is U+108E0–U+108FF:
+The Unicode block for this script is U+108E0–U+108FF: